IowaDave/Thermistors/README.md

 I target my example project to the range of outside air temperatures likely to be encountered during April and May in the upper midwestern U.S., &ndash;10&#8451; to 30&#8451;.
 This target will shape the code development.

-*Note to Readers: draft of 26 May 2023, a work in progress.
-Expect changes.

 ## Contents

 #### [Introduction](#introduction)